Fonovisa Records: Lawsuits

 On January 25, 1996, Fonovisa was allowed to proceed with its copyright infringement lawsuit against Cherry Auction (which is known for operating the Cherry Avenue Auction in Fresno, CA) for allowing vendors to sell unlicensed records.

 Fonovisa itself, however, became the subject of controversy in 1999 when the record label admitted to paying radio stations millions of dollars in payola to play songs from Fonovisa artists.
 Santiso was also charged with tax evasion during the process.
 In the same year, Interscope Records filed a lawsuit against Fonovisa over its unauthorized inclusion of Enrique Iglesias's song "Bailamos" in a greatest hits compilation.
 At the time, Iglesias had already ended his contract with Fonovisa and was preparing to release his first English-language album under Interscope.
 By the time the lawsuit was filed, the compilation had sold over one million copies.
 Interscope later withdrew the suit, which had threatened to shutter Fonovisa.
 A revised version of the compilation, excluding "Bailamos", was released shortly thereafter.

+25th Anniversary

+In 2009, Fonovisa celebrated their 25th anniversary as a record label by releasing special editions of previously released albums by artists on their rosters, multi-volume compilations, a La Historia De Los Éxitos collection based on the genre.
+For the special edition albums, the cover was modified so that it showed the original cover in the middle with a black border surrounding it.
+In a corner of the original album cover, a 25th anniversary version of the label's logo would be placed, and in the top middle of the border, there would be text saying "Edición Especial - 25 Aniversario".

+The year-long anniversary schedule was supported by TV and internet campaigns.